9280 S. Kyrene Rd.

 In this modern context, it’s easy to lose personality and warmth in the process of communicating.
 When you show gratitude through writing a note, you can be yourself and show genuine appreciation with a feeling that goes beyond symbols on a page.

 Ultimately, anything that takes effort to accomplish makes it easier for the other party to appreciate the sentiment.
 As an accompaniment to a thoughtful gift, a handwritten note won’t fail to touch the receiver.
-The time put into a card shows you care!
+The time put into a well written letter shows you care!

 Through multiple studies, we’ve seen a strong correlation between a show of gratitude and feelings of happiness.
 When you tell someone you care about what they did for you, it strengthens your bond, lifts your spirits, and helps put the rest of the world in perspective.